vrajpatel1411/Proposify-TakeHome-Challenege/README.md

 **Feel free to change whatever you see fit** in the project, the structure and the way the code were written are not set on stone and were just added to help lead you straight on solving the challenge.

 # Instructions

-Objective:
+***Objective:***
 Build a simplified real-time collaborative note-taking application that allows multiple users to edit a note simultaneously with live updates.

-Expect development time:  2 hours
+***Expect development time:***  2 hours

-Project Description:
+**Project Description:**

 Create a web application where users can:

-Create and Edit Notes:

-Utilize a WYSIWYG editor to format text (e.g., bold, italic, underline).

-Implement live preview of the formatted text.

-Real-Time Collaboration

-Use WebSockets to handle live updates and data synchronization.

-Basic Backend Integration:

-Set up a simple backend to handle saving and retrieving notes using a RESTful API.

-(Optional for extra credit) Implement basic user authentication to manage different user sessions.

-Technical Requirements:
-Frontend:

-Framework: React with TypeScript

-WYSIWYG Editor

-State Management

-Real-Time Updates: Integrate WebSocket

-Backend:

-Language: Node.js with Express or PHP (based on your stack)

-Real-Time Communication: Set up WebSocket server to broadcast updates to connected clients

-Database:

-Use an in-memory data store (like a simple JavaScript object) for simplicity, given the time constraint.

-Submission Guidelines:
-Repository:

-Create a public GitHub repository containing your code.

-Ensure clear commit messages and a logical commit history.

-README File:

-Project Overview: Brief description of the project.

-Setup Instructions: Step-by-step guide to run the application locally.

-Technology Stack: List the technologies and libraries used.

-Features Implemented: Highlight the key features you’ve built.

-Future Improvements: Mention any additional features or improvements you would implement given more time.

-Running the Project:

-Provide clear instructions to install dependencies and start both frontend and backend servers.

-Ensure that the application runs without issues.
+- Create and Edit Notes:

+  - Utilize a WYSIWYG editor to format text (e.g., bold, italic, underline).

+  - Implement live preview of the formatted text.

+- Real-Time Collaboration

+  - Use WebSockets to handle live updates and data synchronization.

+- Basic Backend Integration:

+  - Implement basic user authentication to manage different user sessions.

+**Technical Requirements:**
+- Frontend:

+  - Framework: React with TypeScript

+  - Suggested WYSIWYG Editor packages
+    - CKEditor5
+    - Froala
+    - TipTap
+    - QuillJS
+    - or your own choice.

+  - State Management

+  - Real-Time Updates: Integrate WebSocket

+- Backend:

+  - Language: Node.js with Express or PHP (based on your stack)

+  - Real-Time Communication: Set up WebSocket server to broadcast updates to connected clients

+- Database:

+  - Use an in-memory data store (like a simple JavaScript object) for simplicity, given the time constraint.

+**Submission Guidelines:**
+- Repository:

+  - Create a public GitHub repository containing your code.

+  - Ensure clear commit messages and a logical commit history.

+- README File:

+  - Project Overview: Brief description of the project.

+  - Setup Instructions: Step-by-step guide to run the application locally.

+  - Technology Stack: List the technologies and libraries used.

+  - Features Implemented: Highlight the key features you’ve built.

+  - Future Improvements: Mention any additional features or improvements you would implement given more time.

+- Running the Project:

+  - Provide clear instructions to install dependencies and start both frontend and backend servers.

+  - Ensure that the application runs without issues.